3416P

 Two weeks prior to the end of the year:

-- Notify parent/guardians to pick up any medication by noon the last day of school.
+- School nurses will notify parents/guardians to pick up any medication by noon on the last day of school.

-- Medications that have not been picked up on the last day of school shall be counted and documented by the school nurse and one other witness.
-The medication shall then be destroyed.
-Destruction information shall be documented on the Medication Authorization Form.
+- Medications that have not been picked up on the last day of school will be counted and documented by the school nurse and one other witness.
+The medication will then be destroyed.
+Destruction information will be documented on the Medication Authorization Form.
+Any controlled substances are taken to the police station for destruction, other medications are discarded in the proper waste/sharps receptacles.